-In order to generate widespread community awareness of this draft Plan of Management, advertisements have been placed in the Hawkesbury Gazette; posters are displayed at Council Offices and local libraries; letters have been sent to known user groups and a copy of the draft is posted on Council's website.
+In order to generate widespread community awareness of this draft Plan of Management, advertisements were placed in the Hawkesbury Gazette and Hawkesbury Courier; letters were sent to known user groups and copies of the draft were posted on Council's website, with hard copies available at Council Offices and the public libraries at Windsor and Richmond.

-During the exhibition period of the draft document, comment is invited on the values and issues discussed below.
-Council will consider all submissions relevant to the plan of management prior to finalisation and subsequent adoption of the plan.
+During the exhibition period of the draft document, comment was invited on the values and issues addressed in the Plan, with suggestions for alternative strategies also requested.
+Council has considered all submissions relevant to the plan of management prior to finalisation and subsequent adoption of the plan.